lpetre-ulb/gemsuperbuild/README.md

 * `PC_BUILD` : Build the software for the DAQ machine (default : ON)
   * `BUILD_XDAQ` : Enable this option if you want to compile `xDAQ` in tree (default: OFF)

+### Advanced

+* `GEM_SUPERBUILD_CACHE_DIR` : Defines the cache path for the archives.
+If you frequently delete your build directory, this avoid re-downloading the archives.